Querz/chess/README.md

 ## Serialization and Deserialization

 The game can be saved and loaded using any String format.
-The interface [ChessIO](https://github.com/Querz/chess/blob/master/src/main/java/net/querz/chess/ChessIO.java) can be implemented individually and a custom format implemented:
+The interface [ChessIO](https://github.com/Querz/chess/blob/master/src/main/java/net/querz/chess/ChessIO.java) can be used to implement a custom format:

 [ChessIO](https://github.com/Querz/chess/blob/master/src/main/java/net/querz/chess/ChessIO.java)#load(String, ChessBoard) is used to load a String (the first parameter) into the ChessBoard (the second parameter).